apache/beam/sdks/go/pkg/beam/runners/prism/internal/README.md

 # Deep Dive

-This section covers how Prism operates just above the code level, and addresses the questions of "how it works".
+These sections cover how Prism operates just above the code level, and addresses the questions of "how it works".

 ## Job Execution